-But how to know that your funnel straightforwardly leads towards the goal and eventually increases your SaaS revenue?
-The metric that would never lie to you about this is a conversion rate.
-High conversion is exactly what makes an average webpage a funnel boosting your sales.
+But how do you know that your funnel leads toward the goal and eventually increases your SaaS revenue?
+The metric that would never lie to you about this is the conversion rate.

-The lesson is: most visited webpages of a SaaS funnel must be high converting; otherwise they do not make sense.
+The lesson is: most visited webpages of a SaaS funnel must be high converting; otherwise, they do not make sense.
 More attention and energy to the conversion means more sales and higher revenues.
 Period.

 UX solutions to convert decisively

 The science of UX offers an almost immense spectrum of ace technologies to turn your web platform into a magnetic spiral attracting commercial customers.
 They include one-way organization of the homepage, UI tactics aimed to enhance emotional acceptance and trust, expert practices of market research and analysis, methodologies of in-depth work with buyer persona(s) and customer journey map, and content customization to expand on your target users.

 Understanding your customers is about tuning in to their needs, preferences, habits, and challenges.
 But why is this so important, and what does this have to do with your SaaS UX design and sales?
 The reasons are pretty promising.

 When you truly know your customers, you can deliver a UX that closely aligns with their expectations.
 And once your product nails that intuitive and easy-to-use vibe, users cannot help but engage with it.
 A slick UI/UX also smoothes out the learning curve, increases customer satisfaction and retention, and, ultimately, boosts your SaaS sales.